openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/deployment_migration.md

 ## Interface Changes for Building C/C++ Applications

-The new OpenVINO Runtime with API 2.0 has also caused some changes in terms of builiding your C/C++ applications.
+The new OpenVINO Runtime with API 2.0 has also brought some changes for builiding your C/C++ applications.

 ### CMake Interface